 2. SurfShark VPN – Best Paid VPN Service

-You may have heard about Surfshark VPN; it is one of the widely known VPN services out there.
+You may have heard about Surfshark VPN; it is one of the most widely known VPN services out there.
 It’s the only one that I pay for, and before you ask, I know that it is not a free option.
 But Surfshark VPN offers a 30-day refund policy.
 So you can cancel your subscription anytime before 30 days, and get an instant refund, essentially offering a 30-day trial period.
 This can be an excellent solution for anyone seeking a long-term VPN option while wanting an extended trial experience.

 But the reason I picked Surfshark is because of its excellent speeds, wide global reach, and no logs policy, which are a must for a good VPN service.
-Surfshark also features a built-in adblocker to remove those pesky ads and Alternative ID, which offers a US phone number and email address.
+Surfshark also features a built-in adblocker to remove those pesky ads and an Alternative ID, which offers a US phone number and email address.
 This can be ideal if you want to mask your identity or bypass the UK’s recent age restrictions.

 Surfshark VPN’s excellent speed allows you to stream 4K content from other regions as well.
 It’s much better than some of its other paid competitors, which is why I have added it to this list.